How To Keep Work-Life Balance Healthy

 3. Prioritize (achieve and enjoy!)

 “Use your calendar to claim time and space for priorities and not just meetings,” Helene G. Lollis, president, and CEO of Pathbuilders in Atlanta said.
 “When something is on your calendar, it is like you have given yourself a ‘permission slip’ to focus on something important to you.”

 Cut time / efforts / money wasting by automating maximum of your everyday flows: from paying credit card bills to buying foods (household tasks), and from receiving emails on defined time to making regular reports (work tasks).

-There are a lot of software helping you in everyday flows automation.
+There is a lot of software helping you in everyday flows automation.
 This way you win more free time, become more productive and avoid energy loss.

 5. Unplug.
 Turn off all distractions (achieve!)